 I heard those words only a month into medical school and the false sense of security at the end of the Cold War was taken from me, as I was confronted with the continuing existential nuclear threat.
-As a future physician, with the responsibility to advocate for my patients, Physicians for Global Survival introduced me to a national and global movement for the abolition of nuclear weapons in the context of the health and humanitarian consequences.
+As a future physician, with the responsibility to advocate for my patients, International Physicians for the Prevention of Nuclear War introduced me to a national and global movement for the abolition of nuclear weapons in the context of the health and humanitarian consequences.

 As a parent, I am terrified by the continuing threat of nuclear weapons.
 I continue to work to ensure that the distant memory of Hiroshima and Nagasaki is not forgotten: no child should endure horrors like that of the atomic bombs.
 Nuclear weapons exist as a tool of power, inequality, and destruction.
 They have no place in the lives of future generations.